Amos47/2400/Chapter5/Ch05_Basics.md

 Sharing information – people can use social media to broadcast things about themselves.
 By publishing updates, videos and pictures, people market their own personal brand or business.
 [The marketing part I agree with, but the broadcasting is too similar to expressing of opinions to warrant specific mention here.]
 >
 Knowing about others – social media allows a window into the lives of others.
 By checking out other profiles, they can be nosey or ‘keep up with the Jones’’.
 [Way too similar to Information seeking and Social interaction.]"

+Here is a technical definition of social media from our friends at Wikipedia (accessed October 29, 2016) from the usage statistics entry cited above:

+>"Social media are computer-mediated technologies that allow individuals, companies, NGOs, governments, and other organizations to view, create and share information, ideas, career interests, and other forms of expression via virtual communities and networks.
+The variety of stand-alone and built-in social media services currently available introduces challenges of definition; however, there are some common features:
+>
+- social media are interactive Web 2.0 Internet-based applications
+- user-generated content such as text posts or comments, digital photos or videos, as well as data generated through all online interactions, are the lifeblood of the social media organism
+- users create service-specific profiles for the website or app, that are designed and maintained by the social media organization and
+- social media facilitate the development of online social networks by connecting a user's profile with those of other individuals and/or groups."

+They add further that:

+>"Social media use web-based and mobile technologies on smartphones and tablet computers to create highly interactive platforms through which individuals, communities and organizations can share, co-create, discuss, and modify user-generated content or pre-made content posted online.
+They introduce substantial and pervasive changes to communication between businesses, organizations, communities, and individuals.
+Social media changes the way individuals and large organizations communicate.
+These changes are the focus of the emerging field of technoself studies.
+>
+>"Social media differ from paper-based or traditional electronic media such as TV broadcasting in many ways, including quality, reach, frequency, usability, immediacy, and permanence.
+Social media operate in a dialogic transmission system (many sources to many receivers).
+This is in contrast to traditional media that operates under a monologic transmission model (one source to many receivers), such as a paper newspaper which is delivered to many subscribers.
+Some of the most popular social media websites are Facebook (and its associated Facebook Messenger), WhatsApp, Tumblr, Instagram, Twitter, Baidu Tieba, Pinterest, LinkedIn, Gab, Google+, YouTube, Viber and Snapchat.
+These social media websites have more than 100,000,000 registered users."

 So let's boil that down to what I think are the main reasons people use SM.
 Here's my list: